graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getMinutes.
-Takes a date object, and returns a integer representing the minutes field (0-59) of the given date.
+A wrapper around `Date.prototype.getMinutes`.
+Takes a `Date` object, and returns a integer representing the minutes field (0-59) of the given date.

 #### Examples ####